phillbush/incipit/README.txt

                                 Incipit:
                  A Unicode-based Text Markup Language.
-                        Seninha (aka phillbush).
+                        Seninha (aka phillbush)

 The ‘Incipit Markup Language’ (or ‘Incipit’, for short) is a plain text markup language that uses Unicode characters and the structure of the text itself to format documents.
-‘Incipit’ is also the name of an ‘awk(1)’ script that converts ‘Incipit’ documents to html or troff.
+‘Incipit’ is also the name of a script that converts ‘Incipit’ documents to html or troff.

 In the ‘Incipit Markup Language’, a paragraph is a block of text delimited by blank lines.
 A paragraph may be preceded by a section header and succeded by a figure.
-Enumerations (also knonw as “lists”) are special types of paragraphs (although I interpret an enumeration as the continuation of the paragraph before it).
+Enumerations (also knonw as “lists”) are special types of paragraphs (although some people interpret an enumeration as the continuation of the paragraph before it).

-In this document, I call “period” sentences delimited by a period.
-I also call “colon” a segment of text delimited by a colon or semi-colon.
+In this document, the word “period” refers sentences delimited by a period.
+And the word “colon” refers to a segment of text delimited by a colon or semi-colon.

 § Punctuation